cjjeakle/ml-hot-or-cold/README.md

 1. Provision an Ubuntu 18 LTS VM with at least 2GiB of ram
     * I strongly suggest only setting up key based auth for SSH, and blocking port 22 once everything is set up
 1. SSH in
-1. Clone this repo
+1. `sudo apt install virtualenv libsndfile1 ffmpeg nginx python3-dev`
-    * If hosting: it is a good idea to clone this repo under `/srv`, since this will run as a web service
+1. Create a new non-root user to run the web service
+    1.  `sudo useradd --create-home ml-hot-or-cold`
+1. Become that non-root user
+    * e.g.: `sudo su ml-hot-or-cold`
+1. Clone this repo into the service user's home directory
+    * e.g.: `git clone https://github.com/cjjeakle/ml-hot-or-cold.git ~/server/`
 1. Navigate to the root of this repo
-1. `apt install virtualenv screen libsndfile1 ffmpeg nginx python3-dev`
+    * e.g.: `cd ~/server/`
 1. `virtualenv -p /usr/bin/python3 ./venv`
     * Do this to ensure you're using python3, and only python3
-1. `source venv/bin/activate`
-    * Enter your new python virtual env
+1. Enter your new python virtual env
+    * `source venv/bin/activate`
+        * You may have to enter a `bash` session to run this command if your shell defaults to `sh`
 1. Install pip dependencies
     * `pip3 install -r requirements.txt`
-        * If you hit memory errors installing torch, try [these steps](https://stackoverflow.com/a/29467260) (but allocating 2097152 of swap, e.g.: 2GiB) and set the `--no-cache-dir` flag on pip3
+        * If you hit memory errors installing torch, temporarily exit the venv and try [these steps](https://stackoverflow.com/a/29467260)
+            * Note: allocate 2097152 of swap, e.g.: 2GiB
 1. `deactivate`
     * Exit your virtual env
 1. Configure the webserver using systemd